 Rubbing or isopropyl alcohol is one of the most common household chemicals because of its many uses, from disinfecting insect bites and reducing body odor to cleaning makeup brushes and disinfecting hard surfaces.

 Besides being an effective cleanser and disinfectant, isopropyl alcohol also works well in relieving minor muscle aches and pains.

 Although this in-demand household product offers numerous benefits and appears relatively safe, it is worth noting that it is still a very potent substance that could cause severe medical conditions when ingested.
-If you are concerned about the dangers of drinking rubbing alcohol because you have kids at home or merely exploring other products with similar disinfecting benefits as alcohol, here are several alternatives you may want to consider.
+If you are concerned about the dangers of drinking rubbing alcohol you can try to customize some eye-catching and personalized labels at Customsticker.com to stick them on the packaging bottles to remind children not to drink or warn of dangers, if you have kids at home.
+And you also can explore other products with similar disinfecting benefits as alcohol, here are several alternatives you may want to consider.

 If you are looking for an accessible alternative to alcohol, head to your kitchen and take a bottle of white vinegar and you are all set.
 Vinegar is not only a must-have for cooking.
 It is also a powerful cleanser and disinfectant because it is made from acetic acid, a colorless organic liquid that you can also find in commercially manufactured household cleaning products.

 White vinegar can cut through grease and wax buildup and remove mildew, unpleasant odors, and stains.
 Its high acidity is also effective in reducing bacteria on hard surfaces.
 A study published in the Infection Control and Hospital Epidemiology journal found that vinegar can eliminate household pathogens, such as Escherichia coli (E. coli) and Staphylococcus aureus, which is the leading cause of skin and soft tissue infections.